Santa Strawberries are one of the cutest holiday treats you can make. And they’re just as easy as they are festive.

 First you are going to want to wash your strawberries and let them drain.

 From practice, I believe that room temperature strawberries work a little better and hold up better than ones that are chilled from the fridge, but either can work.
+You will not want to use frozen strawberries when making this Christmas strawberry recipe as the frozen strawberries will not look nice and will droop immediately.

 Once you have your strawberries set to go, you are going to use a knife to cut the tops off.